loopnlearn/loopbuildscripts/README.md

 The `Run Maintenance Utilities` option includes Delete Old Downloads as well as other Xcode clean-up options.

-The `Run Customization Utilities` option leads to the Customization Select script and has a placeholder for other customization scripts that are planned, but not yet ready.
+The `Run Customization Utilities` option leads to the Customization Select script and Profile Feature Customization script.

 In addition to selecting options from the top-menu of **BuildSelectScript.sh**, each of the scripts can be run directly.